 - It is easier to debug.

-- It is easier to read the program by anyone except the programmer.
+- It is easier to read the program to anyone except the programmer.

 - It is easier to understand and also easier to maintain.